Rabinnnn/Rabinnnn/README.md

 ## About Me

-As a software developer with a background in electronics engineering, I specialize in building dynamic applications and engaging user experiences.
+As a software developer, I specialize in building dynamic applications and engaging user experiences.
 Currently, I'm based in Kenya, and I'm always eager to take on new challenges in technology and design.

 ## Skills & Technologies